Make a list of what you expect, then talk about it

 - show a keen interest in the research;

 - display an interest in the career prospects of students and assist them in their professional advancement.

-- Green, H. and Powell, S. (2005).
+Green, H., & Powell, S. (2005).
 Doctoral study in contemporary higher education.
 Maidenhead: SRHE and Open University Press.